 Full Description

-This exciting program develops knowledge and skills in the performance, business and production aspects of the performing arts, helping you to clarify future education and career objectives.
-Blending theory and practical skills, this program will help you develop the confidence, creativity and fundamental acting skills for both the theatre and film/television industries.
-Courses cover the basics of inhabiting your body, script analysis and creating your own personal brand.
+With the Theatre Arts – Preparation one-year certificate program, you’ll learn about performance, business and production aspects of the performing arts, helping you to clarify your future education and career goals.
+Blending theory and practical skills, this program will help boost your confidence, creativity and fundamental acting skills for both the theatre and film/television industries.
+You’ll learn how to inhabit your body, analyze scripts and create your own brand.

 Courses